 Supersaturation of cholesterol in bile is a necessary condition, but not a sole cause, of cholesterol gallstone formation because supersaturation is frequent in the bile of fasting persons without gallstones.
 The other critical factor in determining whether gallstones form is regulation of the initiating process, cholesterol monohydrate crystal formation.
 In gallbladder bile that is lithogenic (ie, prone to stone formation), there is supersaturation of cholesterol and relatively rapid nucleation of cholesterol crystals.
 The dynamic interplay of forces for and against cholesterol crystal nucleation and growth in the gallbladder includes the actions of specific proteins or apoproteins, gallbladder mucin, and gallbladder stasis.

+Virtually all gallstones form within the gallbladder, but stones may form in the bile duct after cholecystectomy or behind strictures as a result of stasis.
 The clinical consequences of stone formation in the gallbladder are exceedingly variable.
 Most patients remain asymptomatic for long periods, frequently for life.
 Stones may traverse the cystic duct with or without symptoms of obstruction.
 Transient cystic duct obstruction results in colicky pain, whereas persistent obstruction usually produces inflammation and acute cholecystitis.
 In contrast to other types of colic, biliary colic typically is constant, with pain progressively rising to a plateau and falling gradually, lasting up to several hours.
 Nausea and vomiting are often associated.
 Fever and chills are absent in uncomplicated gallbladder colic.
 Pain most often occurs in the epigastrium or right upper quadrant, radiating to the right lower scapula.

 Symptoms of dyspepsia and fatty food intolerance are often inaccurately ascribed to gallbladder disease.
 Belching, bloating, fullness, and nausea are associated about equally with cholelithiasis, peptic ulcer disease, or functional distress.
 Such symptoms may disappear after cholecystectomy but should not be the only indication for operation.
 Postprandial fatty food intolerance is likely to be caused by cholelithiasis if symptoms include right upper quadrant pain; however, the prevalence of postprandial functional distress is so high in the general population that symptoms alone are insufficient for diagnosis of gallbladder disease without supportive clinical signs and diagnostic studies.
 This condition should be highly suspected in both anorexic and bulimic individuals.